kappanneo/Sawtooth-CapBAC/README.md

 ## Walkthrough

-*Examples require the testing environment to be running.
+*Examples require the testing environment to be up and running.

 ### List tokens